vivekananda-reddy/object-recognition-cifar-dataset/README.md

 # Implementation Details
 The deep learning network consists of 4 layers.
 A 3 layer 2D convolution netwrok along with a fully connected last year is used.
 The network prameters are initialized with Xavier initialization.
-After some hyperparamter tuning the values obtained for few hypermeters are as follows: learning rate = 0.001, epochs=60, mini batch size= 64
-An accuracy of around 70% is acheived with this simple convolution neural network
+After some hyperparamter tuning the values obtained for few hypermeters are as follows: learning rate = 0.001, epochs=60, mini batch size= 64.
+Accuracy of around 70% is acheived with this simple convolution neural network